• Skip to primary navigation

 • A print-out of your conditional approval letter

-• Proof of residency (valid driver’s license with current address, utility bill, mortgage or rental statement).
+• Proof of residency (valid driver’s license with current address, utility bill, mortgage, or rental statement).

 On your interview day, follow the directions provided in your conditional approval letter with interview information.
 Global Entry sites within terminals vary between locations.
 Our suggestion is to show up 15 minutes early for your appointment.